pdrabik223/block_it/README.md

    22. Campaign mode, where player fights with algorithmic oponent
    23. Home button reloads page instead of resetting state of the page
    24. Make favicon change colors on reload just like buttons do
+   25. test possibility of replacing cell with svg icon -> this can be a huge change
+   26. squish duplicate shapes and add a number of duplicates
+   27. ~~remove invisible cells around shapes~~

 2. Make a engine that calculates the best move in position: algos planned: